ceroberoz/id-jobs/README.md

 - Easy-to-use Google Sheets interface
 - Information from multiple job boards and company websites

+## Getting Started

+For a quick guide on how to use id-jobs, please refer to our [Quickstart Guide](QUICKSTART.md).

+## Frequently Asked Questions

+Have questions about id-jobs?
+Check out our [FAQ](FAQ.md) for answers to common queries.

 ## Legal Information

 id-jobs is open source under the GPL-3.0 license.
 You're free to use, modify, and share the code, as long as you keep it open source too.